Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 Implementing "thread_safe” drivers depends on the condition variable protection in the key store, as we must guarantee that the core never starts the destruction of a key while there are operations in progress on it.

 Start with implementing threading for drivers without the "thread_safe” property (all drivers behave like the property wasn't set).
-Add "thread_safe" drivers at some point after the #condition-variables approach is implemented in the core.
+Add "thread_safe" drivers at some point after the [Condition variables](#condition-variables) approach is implemented in the core.

 ##### Reentrancy